Ohio Turnpike Toll.com

 What fees does the Ohio Turnpike charge in 2026?+

-The base fee is the toll itself ($19.00 to $94.75 full route depending on class and payment method).
-Additional fees apply for specific situations: $25 refundable deposit per E-ZPass transponder, $0.75 monthly maintenance fee (waived at 30+ trips), and administrative add-ons on unpaid Toll By Plate invoices.
+The base fee is the toll itself ($19.00 westbound full route for a Class 1 car with E-ZPass, scaling up by class and payment method).
+Additional fees apply for specific situations: $25 initial deposit per E-ZPass transponder (a prepaid balance your tolls draw from), a one-time $3 activation charge, a $0.75 monthly transponder lease fee (waived at 30+ trips), and a $5 fee on unpaid-toll invoices not paid by the due date.
 There is no annual membership fee, no per-trip card-processing fee, and no holiday surcharge.

 Is the $25 E-ZPass deposit refundable?+